Is There No Ethical Oat Milk Consumption Under Capitalism?

 Oh, Oatly, how could you have forsaken us?!
-The cult-favorite non-dairy milk brand that's credited for making oat milk hot in America is now facing backlash thanks to its newest investors.
+The cult-favourite non-dairy milk brand that's credited for making oat milk hot in the UK is now facing backlash thanks to its newest investors.

 Advertisement